newhitson/99_CountingGame/README.md

 #### About
 Ninety Nine is a nearly lost card game my dad's godmother learned from gypsies is Norway.
 I want to preserve and immortalize this game, for which I have found no other computer games made.
 I build this game with vanilla JavaScript and some help from my friends Webpack, HTML5 and CSS3.

--note if you have any relation to this game pease contact me I want to hear other people connections to this game.
+-note if you have any relation to this game pease contact me I want to hear about your experience.

 #### Instructions
 Ninety Nine is a turn based card game that you play with 2 other computer players